jes5199/poppet/README.md

 # Ideas
 ## Vital
-1. TODO More data in report.
-(Commands executed, time elapsed)
 2. TODO Propogate errors to the server and to logs
 3. STARTED use GPG
 4. TODO Multiple implementors for the same type